damaf/PHMC-LAR/README.md

 Theses files were created by the *dump* function of pickle package.
 Data can be unserialized using the "load" function from the same module.\
 After unserialization operation, we get the following data regarding the file under consideration:

-  1) For files having suffix "test" we get variables (data_S, data_X, init_values).
+  1) For files having suffix "test", we get variables (data_S, data_X, init_values).
-  2) For files having suffix "train" we get variables (data_S, data_X, init_values, data_S_for, data_X_for).
+  2) For files having suffix "train", we get variables (data_S, data_X, init_values, data_S_for, data_X_for).

 The previous variables are defined as bellow:

-  *  data_S list of N state sequences of length T.
+  *  data_S list of N state sequences of length T
-  *  data_X list of N time series of length T.
+  *  data_X list of N time series of length T
-  *  init_values list of N initial values of length 2, associated to the previous time series.
+  *  init_values list of N initial values of length 2, associated to the previous time series
-  *  data_S_for list of N state sequences of length 30.
+  *  data_S_for list of N state sequences of length 30
-  *  data_X_for list of N time series of length 30.
+  *  data_X_for list of N time series of length 30

 Note that, data_S_for and data_X_for are respectively 30-steps ahead out-of-sample forecast states and values.
 They are used in forecating experiments.